Frequently asked questions about puppy food and advice for growing dogs.

 Purina Pro Plan Focus Puppy Chicken & Rice Formula Dry Dog Food– suitable for all breeds

 This dry food is specifically designed for puppies and is suitable for all breeds.
 It contains essential vitamins and minerals they’ll need to help their growth and development.
 It also has prebiotics to help aid digestion and support gut health.
 Also, it’s good value for money as you can buy the kibble in large quantities without worrying about shelf life issues.

 What’s the best canned puppy food

 Optimum Puppy Chicken And Rice Cans Wet Dog Food – suitable for all breeds

 Optimum was my puppy’s diet for his first few months, we had no problems with it, and he loved it!
 It’s ideal for all breeds and dogs between 2 and 12 months of age.

 It’s Australian made with calcium, proteins and prebiotics which are necessary for helping your pup grow.
 Good to know is that it contains no artificial colours or flavours.
 To make the wet food purchasing more affordable, you can buy the cans in bulk online.

 Should I make my own puppy food?

 Although cooking and preparing your own dog food for your puppy may seem like the best idea, its hard to meet all their nutritional needs with a homemade diet.
 Like baby formula, puppy food is specifically crafted and researched to best suit the needs of your developing pup.

-For these reasons, it’s suggested to invest in quality commercial pet food over homemade meals and raw diets for your new pup.
+For these reasons, it’s suggested that you are better to invest in quality commercial pet food over homemade meals and raw diets for your new pup.

 How often should I feed my puppy?